 - I don’t believe in containing divergent opinions or peaceful dissent.
 I do believe in containing social manipulation through propaganda, false information, and covert manipulation through the misuse of technology.

-- I believe in the use of peaceful civil of disobedience as a last resort when all other attempts to correct injustices fail, and in accepting responsibility for any legal or social consequences that arise from from those choices.
+- I believe in the use of peaceful civil disobedience as a last resort when all other attempts to correct injustices fail, and in accepting responsibility for any legal or social consequences that arise from from acts of civil disobedience.